axeluhl/sailing-analytics/wiki/racecommittee-app-environment.md

 ## Android SDK

-On all build servers the Android SDK has to be installed.
+Before starting to install the Android SDK: **Your server must be capable of running 32bit binaries.** Otherwise installing and using the SDK will fail with errors similiar to "adb exit code -2: file or device not found".

+On CentOS 6.4 you should issue the following commands:

+    yum install libstdc++-4.4.7-4.el6.x86_64 # ensure that x86_x64 stdlib is up to date yum install glibc.i686 glibc-devel.i686 libstdc++.i686 zlib-devel.i686 ncurses-devel.i686 libX11-devel.i686 libXrender.i686 libXrandr.i686

+Now we are ready to install the SDK.
 Pick up the [SDK Tools](http://developer.android.com/sdk/index.html) and install them on your server.
 Set an environment variable _ANDROID_HOME_ pointing to the install directory.
 It's a good idea to append some of the tools to your path:

     PATH=$PATH:$ANDROID_HOME/tools
     PATH=$PATH:$ANDROID_HOME/platform-tools